-At level 4, the assessment approaches are designed to introduce the full range of assessment types experienced in the course.
+At level 4, the assessment approaches are designed to introduce the full range of assessment types experienced in the course..
 Standards expected at level 4 are established through formative assessment.
 The students are expected to begin to develop important professional skills such as accurate use and computer control of automated instrumentation and recording of data and reporting in a range of document types and this is assessed at first formatively until a standard is reached whereupon further work is submitted for summative assessment.
+The commercial (Pearson) Mastering Physics on-line problem solving and tutorial system is used to provide students with instant feedback on their progress.

 At level 5 students will face a similar range of assessment activities as at level 4 but these are designed to assess increased levels of skills of knowledge appropriate to level 5.
 There is an increased standard of professionalism expected and more emphasis on the use of closed book examination.
 Understanding of the standards required in the assessments and assessment techniques are again developed through formative assessment.
 Model answers to formative and summative examinations are provided, where appropriate, to inform students of their performance against the expected standards.
-Notebooks and laboratory scripts will be expected to pay more attention to errors and statistics and there should be more depth and critical analysis of data.
+Coursework reports will be expected to pay more attention to errors and statistics and there should be more depth and critical analysis of data and methodology.
+The commercial (Pearson) Mastering Physics on-line problem solving and tutorial system is used to provide students with instant feedback on their progress.

-Work is expected to conform more fully to professional standards expected in employment.
+Work is expected to begin to conform more fully to professional standards expected.
 Assessments are designed to test the higher-level skills of analysis and synthesis of knowledge expected at this level.
 Formative assessment feedback is used to establish the benchmark standards of performance.
-The core units (60 credits) have one examination and two coursework assignments.
-The main difference in assessment is in the physics project (40 credits), the minor group project (20 credits) and the group project (40 credits) which have several artefacts covering different aspects of the skills required in project work.
-Formative assessment feedback is provided from the start to ensure the project is developed and carried out and in a manner and to a standard expected in professional work.
-It is likely that the projects will be developed in collaboration with employers and this will set the standard of professionalism.
+The main difference in assessment is in the physics project (40 credits) and the minor group project which have several artefacts covering different aspects of the skills required in project work.
+Formative assessment feedback is provided from the start to ensure the project is developed and carried out in a manner and to a standard expected in professional work.
 Higher-level skills of organisation and planning will be expected and the formative and summative assessments reflect this.